-Rollovers as Business Start-Ups (ROBS) are arrangements in which prospective business owners use their 401(k) retirement funds to pay for new business start-up costs.
-ROBS is an acronym from the United States Internal Revenue Service for the IRS ROBS Rollovers as Business Start-Ups Compliance Project.
+Rollovers as Business Start-Ups (ROBS) are arrangements in which prospective business owners use their 401K retirement funds to pay for new business start-up costs without paying income taxes or early withdrawal penalties.

 Some other areas the ROBS plan could run into trouble:

 After the ROBS plan sponsor purchases the new company’s employer stock with the rollover funds, the sponsor amends the plan to prevent other participants from purchasing stock.
 Since the 2008 announcement from the IRS such amendments are rare.

 If the sponsor amends the plan to prevent other employees from participating after the DL is issued, this may violate the Code qualification requirements.
 These types of amendments tend to result in problems with coverage, discrimination and potentially result in violations of benefits, rights and features requirements.